nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## 5.6 Telegram: `tg/`
 * Telegram is an *optional* field, i.e. a contact can exist even if it does not have a Telegram.
 * The prefix for a Telegram username is `tg/`.
-* Telegram usernames should be of the format johndoe and adhere to the following constraints:
+* Telegram usernames should be of the format `johndoe` and adhere to the following constraints:
-    * The username should only contain alphanumeric characters and the special character `_`.
+    * The username should only contain <u>alphanumeric</u> characters and the special character `_`.
     * The username should contain at least 5 characters.

 [↑ Back to prefix list](#5-information-fields--prefixes)